Can you use your skills to help a young jobseeker find work?

 In 2015 we piloted the programme with other job seeker groups including older workers and parent returners, and we’re currently working with Timewise, supporting parents and carers returning to work in North West England.
 We hope that we’ll be able to offer the support to those groups in more locations in the future.

 To register as a Steps Ahead Mentor you must be a member of the CIPD (please have your membership number to hand) and it takes only a couple of minutes to register via our secure online portal.

 Once registered you will be given access to our purpose built mentoring portal which is full of resources to help you and allows you to be matched easily with young jobseekers in your area.

-If you have any questions about the project and registration process, please contact the Steps Ahead Mentoring Team at firstname.lastname@example.org.
+If you have any questions about the project and registration process, please email the Steps Ahead Mentoring Team.

-To find out how to become a member of the CIPD click here
+Find out how to become a member of the CIPD